GROUP SHOWS & OTHER STUFF

 "In properly organized groups no faith is required; what is required are simply truth and a little trust."

-When kept to myself I tend to produce a series of pieces focused on a central concept.
-The entire decision making process in this scenario is almost solely left up to me.
-However, I do sometimes get involved in various group showings and commission projects where the decision making is then placed in the direct company of other’s opinions and tastes.
+When kept to myself, I tend to produce a series of pieces focused on a central concept.
+The entire decision making process in this scenario is solely left up to me.
+However, I do sometimes get involved in various group showings and commission projects, where the decision making is then placed in the direct company of others’ opinions and tastes.
 This gallery is dedicated to some of that work.

-So far most of the work I’ve exhibited in these group shows has been billed as Lowbrow or Pop Surreal.
-Trendy labels like this fascinate me.
-And while I’ve nothing against either of these descriptions -- for me they are (and most likely will remain to be) legitimate ways to describe a tremendous catalogue of stunning visual mastery -- they’re not exactly the words I would first choose to designate the imagery on display at these viewings.
-Call me stubborn, but for me the work always just seemed to be a continuing expression of what the kids refer to as: “Punk Rock.”
+So far, most of the work I’ve exhibited in these group shows has been billed as Lowbrow or Pop Surreal.
+Trendy labels, like this, fascinate me.
+While I have nothing against either of these descriptions -- they are, and will likely remain, legitimate ways to describe a tremendous catalogue of stunning visual mastery -- they’re not exactly the words I would choose first to describe the imagery on display at these viewings.
+Call me stubborn, but the work always just seemed to be a continuing expression of what the kids refer to as “Punk Rock.”

-Directly poking their brushes in the face of pseudo political-correctness, unapologetically taking on the hypocrisy of complex social issues like organized religion, and behavioral normalcy, all while being executed to a degree of technical skill and expertise that really wasn’t necessary to get the point across, but didn’t care anyway… a near perfect blend of provocation, truth, and audacity.
-Things like this and more made me feel that these were exactly the sort of paintings that should’ve adorned the walls of Fender’s Ballroom.
+Directly challenging pseudo-political correctness, unapologetically exposing the hypocrisy of complex social issues, such as organized religion and behavioral norms, and executed with technical skill and expertise that was not strictly necessary but nonetheless remarkable—this work is a near-perfect blend of provocation, truth, and audacity.
+These were exactly the sort of paintings that should’ve adorned the walls of Fender’s Ballroom.
 If only mustache John would’ve been willing to afford them.

-The other thing I noticed about the images exhibited on these occasions was their strong metaphysical undercurrent.
-The ability to courageously confront death and morbidity has always been an integral part of any resolute spiritual practice.
-And, much of the work displayed at these showings humbly (yet unapologetically) embraced this hard-knock fact with tremendous poise and know-how.
+Another observation I made about the images exhibited on these occasions was their profound metaphysical undercurrent.
+The ability to courageously confront death and morbidity has always been an integral part of any resolute spiritual practice, and much of the work displayed at these showings humbly, yet unapologetically, embraced this with tremendous poise and know-how.

 Everybody is a supernatural somebody.
-And I certainly don’t mean that in some new-agey Pollyanna sense.
+And I certainly don’t mean that in some new-age, “wishy-washy” sense.
 You are the first and last wonder of the world, a never-ending extension of the one and only cosmic-conscious continuum.
 However, the road to coming to terms with that existential situation certainly isn’t all rainbows and singing monks.

-What’s more, transcending (not avoiding) the uncomfortable things that trigger us, something that has to happen if we want to get anywhere with understanding our whole-selves, is never easy.
-And, celebrating the harsher unattractive side of life in a way that points toward the light is often just as demanding.
-Tempering this sort of confrontational shock medicine with the sincerest compassion is something much of the work in these shows delivered flawlessly… which for me, is even more of what the best of Punk Rock is all about.
+What’s more, transcending, not avoiding, the uncomfortable things that trigger us – something that has to happen if we want to get anywhere with understanding our whole selves – is never easy.
+Celebrating the harsher, unattractive side of life in a stylish way that points towards the light is often just as demanding.
+Tempering this sort of aesthetically confrontational shock medicine with genuine compassion is something much of the work in these group shows delivered flawlessly – a quality that, for me, embodies the essence of the best Punk Rock.

-Anyhow, however you choose to describe or label the work herein is ultimately up to you.
+Still, however you choose to describe or label the work herein is, ultimately, up to you.
 There’s nothing necessarily concrete about it.
-But what I do know for certain is this: the images featured in this gallery represent a really potent time of growth and expression for me and I will forever be grateful for that.
-It wasn’t always trouble-free and certainly wasn’t always orgasmic… but it was most definitely worthwhile.
-And it is my sincerest hope that everyone who graciously allowed and accepted my participation in these group offerings got just as much out of them as I did.
+But what I do know for certain is this: the images featured in this gallery represent a potent time of growth and expression for me, and I will forever be grateful for that.
+It wasn’t always trouble-free and certainly wasn’t always orgasmic, but it was, most definitely, worthwhile.
+And, I sincerely hope that everyone who graciously allowed and accepted my participation in these group offerings gained as much from them as I did.

 * * *